-We note that SES is based on a calculation that is similar to that of marginal risk within financial firms discussed in Section 1.
-In a marginal risk calculation, the risk managers ask how much a particular line of business is expected to lose on days where the firms hits its VaR constraint.
-Our formula applies this idea to the economy or the financial sector as a whole.
+We note that SES is based on a calculation that is similar to that of marginal risk within financial firms discussed in Section 1.1.
+In a marginal risk calculation, the risk managers ask how much a particular line of business is expected to lose on days where the bank as a whole has a large loss (i.e., how much that particular line of business is expected to contribute to the overall loss).
+Our formula applies this idea more broadly, namely to the financial system as a whole.

 The optimal tax system holds for all kinds of financial distress costs and the planner reduces its taxes when capital is costly at time 0 (c is high).
 The fact that we obtain an expected shortfall measure comes from the shape of the externality function.
 It is important to understand the information required to implement the systemic regulation.
 The planner does not need to know the utility functions and investment opportunity sets of the various banks.
 It needs to estimate two objects: the probability of an aggregate crisis, and the conditional loss of capital of a particular firm if a crisis occurs.
 In practice, the planner may not be able to observe or measure these precisely.
-Our empirical work to follow makes a start in estimating one of the two objects, the conditional capital loss of a firm in a crisis, using market based data.
+Our empirical work to follow makes a start in estimating one of the two objects, the conditional capital loss of a bank in a crisis, using market based data.